-In this tutorial, you'll learn how to make a navigation menu that you can add to many pages and manage from a single, central location as a master.
+In this tutorial, you'll learn how to make a navigation menu that you can add to many pages and manage from a single, central location as a component.

 1. Widget and Page Setup

 In the Pages pane, do a slow double-click on Page 1 to rename it.
 Name it

 Add three more pages to the project by clicking the Add Page icon at the top-right of the Pages pane.
 Name the pages

 Double-click Home to open it on the canvas.

 Drag four button widgets onto the canvas and line them up horizontally.

 You can automatically align and distribute widgets by selecting them and using the Align and Distribute options at the top of the interface.

 Select the Home button and click Click or Tap → Open Link in the Interactions pane.